Employment Discrimination Lawyers Protect Transgender Rights

 Are your co-workers insulting, harassing or threatening you because of your gender or gender identity?
 Has your employer ignored your repeated requests to be called by your actual name or forced you to use the wrong restroom?
 Have you lost a promotion or raise because of your transgender status?

-Employment discrimination attorneys at Leeds Brown, are here to help workers in New York City and the surrounding metropolitan areas who receive unlawful treatment because of gender, gender identity, or status as a transgender person.
+Our employment discrimination attorneys are here to help workers in New York City and the surrounding metropolitan areas who receive unlawful treatment because of gender, gender identity, or status as a transgender person.
 Women, transgender employees, and men have workplace rights, and we have the experience to file claims and recover damages under any of the many laws that protect those rights.
 We are deeply familiar with federal and state laws including Title VII of the Civil Rights Act of 1964, NYCHRL, New York State Human Rights Law, the Women’s Equality Act, and more.

 Our lawyers have the knowledge and experience to guide you with compassion through the complicated process of investigating your case, filing a claim and representing you in a court of law if that is what you want.
 We are not afraid to go the distance if it means securing the results you deserve.

 There are time limits imposed on filing employment discrimination claims – time may be of the essence.
-Someone at Leeds Brown is available to take your call 24/7 at 1-800-585-4658.
+Someone who is available to take your call 24/7 at 1-800-585-4658.
 We look forward to hearing from you and providing a free case evaluation.